 Critical analysis and academic writing skills

-The module will culminate in an intensive Personal Development experience held over a week.
-During this week, external consultants will provide, facilitate and observe a range of practical opportunities and challenges that enable students to better understand and reflect on their skills, knowledge and behaviours when working in pressured, time-constrained situations.
+The module culminates in an intensive Personal Development week.
+During this experience, external consultants provide, facilitate and observe a range of practical opportunities and challenges that enable students to better understand and reflect on their knowledge, skills, and behaviours when working in pressured, time-constrained situations.
 Individual and specific feedback enables students to improve and develop their own self-awareness.
-Furthermore, this week gives students valuable experience of the sorts of tasks and activities used by many major employers when evaluating potential recruits.
+Furthermore, this week gives students valuable experience of the nature of activities used by many major employers when evaluating potential recruits.

 |Scheduled Learning And Teaching Activities||Lecture||9||3:00||27:00||N/A|

 The module aims to ensure that all Newcastle MBA graduates have developed their interpersonal and professional skills in addition to their academic and practical business knowledge.
 The emphasis is on student development through self-reflective learning, practice and planning.